2020 Saskatchewan general election: Retiring incumbents

-Election summary
+Results

 Like the previous election, few seats changed hands, though there was a small swing in the overall popular vote to the NDP.
 The Saskatchewan Party retained its sweep of the central and southern rural ridings, with no rural seats changing hands.
 Overall, the NDP's seat total was left unchanged at 13.
 No other party won any seats.

 Saskatoon saw a swing to the NDP, with the New Democrats recording a net gain of one seat.
 The NDP picked up Saskatoon Eastview and Saskatoon University from the Sask.
-Party, however (especially given the overall swing to the NDP in the cities) the surprise of the night was in Saskatoon Riversdale, the riding of former premier Roy Romanow, which was won by the Saskatchewan Party for the first time ever.
+Party, however (especially given the overall swing to the NDP in the cities) the surprise of the night was in Saskatoon Riversdale, the riding of former premier Roy Romanow, which was won by the Saskatchewan Party for the first time.
 It was only the second time in that riding's history it was not won by the NDP, and arguably an even bigger upset since the only other such occasion was the 1982 Progressive Conservative landslide in which (unlike in 2020) the Tories took all of Saskatoon.

 Regina also saw a swing towards the NDP, which gained Regina University from the Saskatchewan Party.
 However, this was balanced by the loss of its 2018 by-election gain of Regina Northeast.
 The Saskatchewan Party also re-gained the seat of Prince Albert Northcote, leaving the NDP shut out outside of Saskatoon, Regina and Northern Saskatchewan.

 The newly formed Buffalo Party finished second in four rural ridings, and finished third place in the overall popular vote despite running far fewer candidates than the Green Party or the Progressive Conservatives.
 The PC's finished fifth behind the Greens in overall popular vote, but recorded more votes per candidate than the Greens.
 The Greens were the only other party besides the Saskatchewan Party and NDP to run anything close to a full slate of candidates, but averaged barely more votes per candidate on average than the essentially dormant Liberal Party.
 The Liberals ran only three paper candidates in order to maintain their party registration and did not run a meaningful campaign.